 Please email the following information as a single document (word or pdf)

-- Brief cover letter (not more than 1 page)
+- Brief cover letter (not more than 1 page).
+The letter should include:

 - Your reasons for applying for an internship